Who pays land tax in Victoria?

 Yes, property owners in Victoria may be eligible to seek an exemption from land tax if they meet certain criteria.
 Some examples of exemptions that may be available include:

-• Primary residence: The primary residence of the landowner is generally exempt from land tax.
+• Primary residence: The primary residence or principal place of residence of the landowner is generally exempt from land tax.

-• Charitable organizations: Land that is owned and used by charitable organizations for charitable purposes may be exempt from land tax.
+• Charitable organisations: Land that is owned and used by charitable organisations for charitable purposes may be exempt from land tax.

 • Government bodies: Land that is owned and used by government bodies for public purposes may be exempt from land tax.